 Detail of The Marriage of Victoria, Princess Royal, 25 January 1858, John Phillip, 1860.
 Royal Collection Trust © Her Majesty Queen Elizabeth II

 Queen Victoria, inspired by Eugenie, decided to wear mauve to her daughter’s wedding.
 Soon the whole of London was consumed by what the satirical Punch magazine dubbed the ‘Mauve Measles.’
-Perkin’s discovery led to an explosion in synthetic dyes, some discovered by Perkin, some by reserve engineering – or by other chemists.
+Perkin’s discovery led to an explosion in synthetic dyes, some discovered by Perkinn and other chemists, others by reverse engineering.
 Perkin’s mentor Professor Hoffmann released his own violet and black aniline dyes, and in 1861 was hailed by the British Association as the hero of tinctorial science, He returned to Germany, a country that would dominate the new chemical industries.

 Knighted for his services, Perkin later described mauve as the “handmaid to chemical science”, having been a preceptor of the staggering, unprecedented growth of the coal-tar industry.
 In only five years this discovery made Perkin the equivalent of a billionaire, and the intrigues and plots around him would make great TV.
 He ended up losing much of his fortune to competitors, and aged 35 he sold his company, returned to his makeshift laboratory the attic of the house he now owned, to look for – and find – more colours in the dark.